Understanding The Bill

-California legislator approved Assembly Bill 5 requiring app-based companies like Uber, Lyft, and Doordash treat workers as employees.
-The new bill will go into effect Jan.
-1, workers must be designated as employees instead of contractors if a company retains control over how they perform their tasks or if their work is part of a company’s regular business.
+Workers must be an employees instead of contractors if a company retains control over how they perform their tasks or if their work is part of a company’s regular business.
 California will become the first state to require app-based companies/gig-economy to treat workers as employees.
+Overall, AB 5 marked a pivotal shift in California’s approach to worker rights, particularly within the gig economy, and its influence continues to shape debates about labor classification in the state and beyond

 Will Uber/Lyft Drivers Be Able to Set Their Own Scheduling?

-Accordingly, some experts say that nothing in Assembly Bill 5 will require employees to work set shifts, meaning that Uber and Lyft are legally entitled to continue allowing drivers to make their own scheduling decisions.
+Accordingly, some experts say that nothing in Assembly Bill 5 will require employees to work set shifts, meaning that Uber and Lyft legally have to allow drivers to make their own scheduling decisions.
+This California Bill is to better help employees for Uber and Lyft, and other third party companies that offer delivery services for food, groceries, and or client transportation.

 Also see Uber Insurance Explained